top of page

 Neither of these situations refers to a real situation in the past.
 Instead they both refer to imagined (hypothetical) situations.

-In terms of being polite, there are only a few verbs to learn, so this seems to be quite easy for English learners.
+Using past tenses to talk about the past is fairly easy.
+In terms of being polite, there are only a few verbs to learn, so this also seems to be quite easy for English learners.
 The hypothetical use of past tense verbs is different though.
 Any verb can be used to talk about hypothetical ideas and telling the brain to put a verb into the past form to talk about the future just seems counter-intuitive.

 However, that’s the way hypothetical ideas are expressed in English.
 It might seem confusing but once you get the hang of it, it does make sense.